aurora-is-near/doc.aurora.dev/blog/create-virtual-chain.md

 ## Fund your EVM account

 Now, if you will want to execute anything - like a coin transfer or smart contract deployment you will need to have a base token on your account.
-Right now your balance should be 0, as we have seen when your [was added](/blog/create-virtual-chain#adding-your-new-chain-to-your-wallet) to your wallet.
+Right now your balance should be 0, as we saw when it [was added](/blog/create-virtual-chain#adding-a-chain-to-your-wallet) to your wallet.

 After following steps described in the [previous article](/blog/omnibridge-tutorial), you got your base token from other blockchain to NEAR.

 Now, it is time to bridge it to your address inside your virtual chain.
 To do this, we will use [NEAR CLI](https://docs.near.org/tools/near-cli).
 Go to the [official docs](https://docs.near.org/tools/near-cli) and follow installation instructions there.

 For Mac/Linux you can use: